xlwings/xlwings-server/docs/excel_integrations.md

-# Clients
+# Excel Integrations

-This page gives you an overview over the different clients that you can use to talk to xlwings Server.
-You can have various clients talk to the same server.
+This page gives you an overview over the different Excel integrations that you can use to talk to xlwings Server.
+Note that various integrations can talk to the same server.

 ## Office.js add-in (recommended)